You can change various aspects of how MailShot behaves from the MailShot page of the Settings app.

 Check On Add tests all email addresses for validity as they are added.
 This checks the address format to catch common errors such as forgetting the @ sign.

-NOTE This is a simple bit of code, tested over several years, and it is far more likely that your email address is incorrectly formatted than that it is being rejected incorrectly.
-Please let us know if you think you have an incorrect rejection.
+NOTE: Please let us know if you think you have an incorrect rejection, but this code has been tested over several years and it is far more likely that your email address is incorrectly formatted, than that it is being rejected incorrectly.

 Red Contacts: Compare your mailshot addresses to your address book, and flag any that have changed.
 This may become slow with very large address books and very large mailshot groups.